 Introduction

-Kandy, the cultural capital of Sri Lanka, a World Heritage Site sits pretty in a valley surrounded by rings of mountains, 115km away from the seaport of Colombo.
-Kandy district is situated in the centrel province of Sri Lanka.
-One of the seven World Heritage Sites in Sri Lanka, Kandy was once home to the Kandyan Kings of yore in the 16th-century and a fountainhead for all the music, arts, crafts and culture in the country.
+Kandy, the cultural capital of Sri Lanka, a World Heritage Site, sits pretty in a valley surrounded by rings of mountains, 115 km away from the seaport of Colombo.
+One of the seven World Heritage Sites in Sri Lanka, Kandy was once home to the Kandyan Kings of yore in the 16th century and a fountainhead for the country’s music, arts, crafts, and culture.

 Temple of the Sacred Tooth Relic